Quadi: First century AD

 In The Annals, Tacitus recounts that Maroboduus was deposed by an exiled noble named Catualda around 18 AD.
-Catualda was in turn defeated by the Hermunduri king, Vibilius.The subjects of Maroboduus and Catualda were moved by the Romans to an area near the Danube, between the Morava and "Cusus" rivers, and placed under the control of the Quadian king Vannius.
-There are proposals that the Romans were deliberately trying to create a buffer state with this settlement, but there is no consensus about this.
+Catualda was in turn defeated by the Hermunduri king, Vibilius.The subjects of both Maroboduus and Catualda were moved by the Romans to an area near the Danube, between the Morava and "Cusus" rivers, and a Quadian named Vannius was made king of them.
+In a later passage he indicates that Drusus Caesar had made "king of the Suevi".
+Scholars have proposed that the Romans were deliberately trying to create a buffer state with this settlement, but there is no consensus about this.
 The area where Vannius ruled over the Marcomanni exiles is generally considered to have been a distinct state to the Quadi kingdom itself.
-Unfortunately the Cusus river has not been identified with certainty.
-However, Slovak archaeological research locates the core area of the Vannius kingdom in the fertile southwestern Slovakian lowlands around Trnava, east of the Little Carpathians.
+The Cusus river has not been identified with certainty.
+However, Slovak archaeological research locates the core area of the Vannius kingdom in the fertile southwestern Slovak lowlands around Trnava, east of the Little Carpathians.
 The swampy zone between the Little Carpathians and Danube provided an obstacle for possible attacks from non-Roman Pannonia.

 Geographically, Pliny the Elder saw the Quadi area as the edge of Germania, with the Iazyges sitting outside of it, and the kingdom of Vannius within it.
-In line with this, Ptolemy (2.11.11) mentions a "great nation" of Baimoi (Βαῖμοι) between the Quadi and the Danube, and these are likely to be the subjects of Vannius who originated from Bohemia.
-Next to them along the river are the Rakatri, and then the Rakatai who live near the "kampoi" (πρὸς τοῖς Κάμποις), which could mean "the plains" but may have referred to the bend in the Danube, a people named the Kampi, or the river Kamp near Vienna.
-The Baemi (Βαῖμοι) were probably the "Bohemians" who were by that time living in the kingdom of Vannius.
-West of the Hercynian forest is the Gambreta forest and south of this, west of the Quadi, were the Marcomanni, and south of them, west of the Baemi, were a people called the Sudini, and south these on the Danube were the Adrabaecampi, which might not be a tribal name, and is in any case probably related to the word "Kampi" used in relation to the Rakatai.
+Consistent with this, in the second century Ptolemy (2.11.11) mentioned a "great nation" of "Baimi" (Βαῖμοι) between the Quadi and the Danube, and this likely to represent the kingdom of former Bohemians that Vannius once ruled.
+According to Ptolemy, next along the river were the Rakatri, and then the Rakatai who live near the "kampoi" (πρὸς τοῖς Κάμποις), which could mean "the plains" but may have referred to the bend in the Danube, a people named the Kampi, or the river Kamp near Vienna.
+West of the Hercynian forest was the Gambreta forest, and south of this, west of the Quadi, were the Marcomanni, and south of them, west of the Baemi, were a people called the Sudini, and south these on the Danube were the Adrabaecampi, which might not be a tribal name, and is in any case probably related to the word "Kampi" used in relation to the Rakatai.